maiziezhoulab/RNN_BrainMaturation/README.md

 *Training scripts (including train.py, task.py and network.py) are partly adapted from* <a href="https://github.com/gyyang/multitask">Multitask</a>

-We train RNN to learn working memory task (ODR and ODRD) and anti-saccade task (Overlap, Zero-gap, and Gap/Gap500).
+We train RNNs to learn working memory tasks (ODR and ODRD) and anti-saccade tasks (Overlap, Zero-gap, and Gap/Gap500).

 <p align="center">
 	<img src="https://github.com/xinzhoucs/RNN_BrainMaturation/blob/master/example/Tasks.jpg"  width="783" height="282">
 </p>

-**Main_training.py** provides the main RNN model used in the paper.
-Trained models would be saved in *data/6tasks/*
+**Main_training.py** provides the main RNN models used in the paper.
+Trained models will be saved in *data/6tasks/*

 ### File Structure